 Foundry in Cleveland that existed from 1875 until 1892, when it was absorbed by ATF.
 It was also called H.H.
 Thorpe Mfg.
 Co.
 Its original designs include Koster Initials and Litho (a curly Victorian face digitally revived by Nick Curtis in 2007 as Cleveland Litho NF; Curtis says that it comes from an 1898 specimen book but that contradicts the ATF date).
 They published Catalogue and Book of Specimens From the Cleveland Type Foundry.
 The H.H.
 Thorp Mfg.
-Co., 147 St. Clair Street, Cleveland, Ohio (176 pages, 1880) and Catalogue and book of specimens of type faces and printing material and machinery (1895).
+Co., 147 St. Clair Street, Cleveland, Ohio (176 pages, 1880), Catalogue and Price List of Type and Material (ATF 1893 Specimen) (1893), and Catalogue and book of specimens of type faces and printing material and machinery (1895).

 Another Curtis revival, Yum Yum NF (2008) is said to be based on Mikado from an 1893 Cleveland specimen book.
 And in 2008, Nick Curtis continued with a revival of the geometric display face Morning Glory (1893), and a revival of Oxford called Really Big Shoe NF (2009).
 One of CTF's most famous typefaces is the faux-Chinese font Chinese (1883, later called Mandarin).
 In 2010, Nick Curtis redid Geometric, a typewriter style face, and called it Linndale Square NF.